Conversion Therapy: UK Laws And The Fight For Mental Health Justice

 Accessing LGBTQ+-affirming evidence-based mental health support

 With evidence-based mental health support, navigating life’s challenges and improving your well-being may be more manageable.
 Cognitive-behavioral therapy (CBT) is one of many research-backed therapeutic approaches that mental health professionals use to help people manage stress, challenge negative thoughts, and build healthy coping mechanisms.
-Whether you’re exploring your identity, facing stigma, or seeking treatment for anxiety or depression, you may consider reaching out to a therapist or counselor for support.
+Whether you’re exploring your identity, facing stigma, or seeking treatment for anxiety or depression, you may consider reaching out to a therapist for support.

 If you face barriers to in-person support, you can try online therapy platforms like BetterHelp, which offers access to LGBTQ+-affirming therapists who provide evidence-based support in a safe and inclusive environment.
 Online therapy is known to be as effective as in-person therapy and may be preferable for those who want the convenience and affordability of teletherapy.
 With this modality, you can attend weekly therapy sessions by phone, video, or live chat.
 You can also benefit from a suite of tools and features like guided journaling, digital therapy worksheets, and daily messaging with your therapist.